 - Slide your two fingers down to your wrist.
 Your fingers will lie in a fleshy space between a bone and a tendon.

 - At this point, your radial artery runs over your wrist bone.
-You should be able to feel a throbbing vibration with each heart beat.
+You should be able to feel a throbbing vibration with each heartbeat.

 - If you can’t find your pulse, explore the area carefully.
 Try altering the amount of pressure you exert.
-If you press to hard or too lightly, you may not be able to feel your pulse.
+If you press too hard or too lightly, you may not be able to feel your pulse.
 Be patient.
 It takes practice.

 Counting Your Pulse